ML-ARIS: Multilayer Underwater Acoustic Reconfigurable Intelligent Surface with High-Resolution Reflection Control: Performance Evaluation

 \section{Performance Evaluation}

-This section validates the feasibility of ML-ARIS through simulation and experimentation.
-Initially, we test the accuracy of the circuit model developed for the PZT reflector.
-Subsequently, the performance of the enhanced matching circuit is assessed.
-We then present experimental results from both tank and lake environments, which confirm the operational viability of the system in real-world applications.
+This section validates the design of ML-ARIS through both simulation and experimentation.
+We assess the performance of the enhanced matching circuit and the synthetic reflection capability of the multilayer structure.
+Results from tank experiments and COMSOL simulations confirm the operational viability of ML-ARIS, demonstrating its effectiveness in real-world applications.